Alfresco/acs-packaging/docs/query-accelerator.md

 ```

 It is also possible to obtain detailed logs for the query engine.
-They provide information about the process of selecting the query set based on a query.
+The logs provide information about the process
-They need to be activated at the DEBUG level, as in this example:
+of selecting the query set, based on the query, by activating the DEBUG level, as in this example:
 ```
 log4j.logger.org.alfresco.repo.search.impl.querymodel.impl.db=debug
 ```